 The Center for Genomics and Personalized Medicine (CGPM) at Florida State University aims to enable research programs by providing consulting, data analysis support, and training for research projects with genomic components.
 The CGPM’s primary goal is to relieve the analytical bottleneck of genomic research projects by providing data analysis services with standard data analysis workflows and with the development of custom data analysis methods.
-The CGPM also serves as a research hub aimed at bringing together diverse faculty of various disciplines to solve large-scale biological problems, including those related to fundamental and translational biology, and neuroscience.
+The CGPM also serves as a research hub aimed at bringing together the diverse faculty of various disciplines to solve large-scale biological problems, including those related to fundamental and translational biology, and neuroscience.
+Please join our slack group here for discussion.

 The primary focus of CGPM is serving the bioinformatic needs of research laboratories at FSU.
 We can provide a number of data analysis services, including the execution of standard data analysis pipelines, data visualization, and the development and execution of custom analyses.
 We can aid in the analysis and interpretation of various types of genomics data, including, but not limited to RNA-seq, ChIP-seq, DNA methylation, DNA variation, metagenomics, and de novo genome and transcriptome assembly and annotation.